ragsns/javaone-cloudfoundry-hol/ex4/README.md

 ```

-If you browse to the URL based on the output above, you should see a message "Data being streamed from RabbitMQ," indicating that the rabbitmq service was bound to the application.
+If you browse to the URL based on the output above, you should see a message "*Data being streamed from RabbitMQ*" indicating that the rabbitmq service was bound to the application.
 You can rerun the `cf services` command to verify this.

-If you click on any state you will notice that data is indeed being streamed via RabbitMQ.
+If you click on any state in the browser you will notice that data is indeed being streamed via RabbitMQ.

 Can you try to unbind the service from the application with an appropriate CLI command (hint: `unbind-service`)?